Friday, October 31, 2008

 EDIT: Mac gets a C-.
 This mortgage buy out business is in excusable.

-ie Illegal immigration, Gun Policy, Judicial appointments, Infanticide & Abortion, Stem Cell research, education, Homosexual rights, Star Wars, agriculture, and whatever else i didn't bring up.
+Also, it is significant to note what topics Brokaw avoided, ie Illegal immigration, Gun Policy, Judicial appointments, Infanticide & Abortion, Stem Cell research, education, Homosexual rights, Star Wars, agriculture, and whatever else i didn't bring up.

 These might have been on the agenda, but the candidates atrocious tracking of time and refusal to stay under their agreed rules likely pushed this issues off the table.